DEWALT DWE7491RS Vs Bosch 4100XC-10: Which Table Saw Is Better?

 There’s nothing worse than trying to rip a long piece of wood and have it waving around in the air as you approach the end of the cut.

 Bosch includes an outfeed extension on their saw.
 This extendable support at the back edge of the table helps support the wood as it passes the blade and extends beyond the rear of the table while cutting.
-While you’ll still need to set up rollers or trestles if the plank is excessively long, for middling-size pieces, having a support that you can pull out quickly keeps you productive for longer.
+While you’ll still need to set up rollers or trestles if the plank is excessively long, for middling-size pieces, having support that you can pull out quickly keeps you productive for longer.

 DeWalt offers this feature as an optional purchase rather than as part of the purchase.
 I like what Bosch has done here, and the points go to them on this feature.